 The University Archives contains the records of the University of Southern Maine as well as its precursors.

 The Jean Byers Sampson Center for Diversity in Maine collects material documenting the ongoing histories of diverse communities.
 Current collections represent the African American, Jewish, and Lesbian, Gay, Bisexual and Transgender communities.
+You can see a short video about the Jean Byers Sampson Center here.

 Information about the use of the Special Collections Reading Room.